colinkey/whichttp/README.md

 # whichttp

-A CLI for looking up http status codes by code
+A CLI for looking up http status codes by code or rails symbol

 ## Installation